thedude0606/options_copy_TB/DECISIONS.md

 - **Singleton Pattern**: Used a singleton instance for the authentication manager to ensure consistent authentication state.

+- **Path Resolution**: Modified the main entry point to explicitly add the current directory to the Python path to resolve module import issues across different environments.

 ## Rationale for Key Decisions

 - **Local Development**: Developing on localhost:8050 for ease of testing and development before any potential deployment.